rage/java-programming-fall-19/data/osa-14/3-laajempi-sovellus-asteroids.md

 <!-- Lisätään asteroideille vielä liike ja suunta.
 Liike ja suunta on osittain määriteltynä luokassa Hahmo, mutta haluamme toimintaan hieman satunnaisuutta.
 Kun asteroidi luodaan, sen suunnan tulee olla satunnainen luku välillä [0, 360[.
 Tämän lisäksi asteroidi liikkuu hieman -- liike määritetään satunnaisena määränä kiihdytyskutsuja hahmon luonnin yhteydessä.
 Lopuksi asteroidilla on myös pieni pyörimisliike.
 Aina kun asteroidi liikkuu, se myös pyörii hieman. -->
 We will also add movement and direction to the asteroids.
 Movement and direction have been partially defined in the Character class, but we want to add some randomness to the movement.
 When an asteroid is created, it's direction should be a random number between [0, 360].
-Asteroids also move a little -- the movement is defined as a random number of exeleration calls when the character is created.
+Asteroids also move a little -- the movement is defined as a random number of acceleration calls when the character is created.
 Finally an asteroid also rotates.
 Each time an asteroid moves, it also rotates a little.